 The Future of Cash – Te Moni Anamata

 Cash use is falling, but some of us rely on it more than others.
-There’s no obligation on any person or organisation to give out or accept cash (except to receive payment for a debt).
+Retailers are not obliged to accept cash, although we urge providers of essential goods and services to do so.
 Declining cash use is one of several pressures on the cash system which involves the many organisations and individuals who move, store, and use cash.
-The cash system includes the Reserve Bank – Te Pūtea Matua which wants to ensure its own vaulting and cash operations are best suited to the future.

 Here are some common questions that come up when we kōrero moni - and their answers.
 This list will grow as questions come in or get raised in Cash Conversations.
 If you can’t find the answer to your question here or on our wider website then you’re welcome to ask us directly – and we may even add your question and answer to this list.

 The Reserve Bank is the sole supplier of New Zealand banknotes and coins.
 We act as a wholesale distributor to the trading banks, and manage the design and manufacturing of the currency.
 We also withdraw damaged or unusable notes and coins to manage the quality of currency in circulation.